 and now this batch (below), both methods are simple and effective ways for presenting honey themed soaps

-Ingredients in the "add to trolley" contains clear soap, not white.
-No alcohol is in the products which you'll only need if using a white layer.
+Ingredients in the "add to trolley" contains SFIC Honey Soap Base, not white base.
+No alcohol is in the products which you'll only need if making soap with the white layer.